-It is currently unclear how this will apply to Yara's activities as not all aspects of the EU taxonomy in relation to Yara's activities could be studied.
-Most of Yara's ammonia and Urea production does not comply with the EU taxonomy threshold.
-However, according to Yara, the ammonia plants that produce with purchased hydrogen from neighboring plants already have significantly lower emissions than the proposed EU taxonomy threshold even if additional Scope 3 emissions for the hydrogen production are taken into account (e.g., in Freeport).
+It is currently unclear how this will apply to Yara's activities as not all of Yara's activities are covered by the EU taxonomy and as such could not be studied (e.g., mining, urea and ammonium).
+Most of Yara's ammonia production does not comply with the EU taxonomy threshold.
+However, according to Yara, the ammonia plants that produce with purchased hydrogen from neighboring plants already have significantly lower emissions than the proposed EU taxonomy threshold.

-In addition, ammonia production based on green hydrogen will most likely comply with the EU taxonomy.
-According to Yara, nearly all nitric acid plants comply with the EU taxonomy threshold of 0.302 tCO2e/t.
-The company informed us that only two plants currently are non-compliant and that these will be upgraded, soon.
+In addition, ammonia production based on green hydrogen will most likely comply with the EU taxonomy based on the technical screening criteria.
+According to Yara, most of Yara's nitric acid plants comply with the EU taxonomy threshold.
+However, the number of plants that do not comply with the threshold increased in 2020 compared to 2019.
+The value of the nitric acid that does not comply with the threshold has been subtracted accordingly.

-The company is also in the initial stages to conduct a screening of all plants with regards to the EU taxonomy's proposed "Do no significant harm" criteria and social safeguards.
+The company is also conducting a screening of all plants with regards to the EU taxonomy's proposed "Do no significant harm" criteria and social safeguards.
+CICERO Shades of Green has not conducted an analysis with regards to Yara's compliance with the "Do no significant harm" criteria.